Syrian revolution: Concessions

-During March and April, the Syrian government, hoping to alleviate the unrest, offered political reforms and policy changes.
+During March and April, the Syrian government, hoping to alleviate the protests, offered political reforms and policy changes.
 Authorities shortened mandatory army conscription, and in an apparent attempt to reduce corruption, fired the governor of Daraa.
 The government announced it would release political prisoners, cut taxes, raise the salaries of public sector workers, provide more press freedoms, and increase job opportunities.
 Many of these announced reforms were never implemented.

 The government, dominated by the Alawite sect, made some concessions to the majority Sunni and some minority populations.
 Authorities reversed a ban that restricted teachers from wearing the niqab, and closed the country's only casino.
 The government also granted citizenship to thousands of Syrian Kurds previously labeled "foreigners".
 Following Bahrain's example, the Syrian government held a two-day national dialogue in July, in attempt to alleviate the crisis.
-The dialogue was a chance to discuss the democratic reforms and other issues, however many of the opposition leaders and protest leaders refused to attend citing the continuing crackdown on protesters in streets.
+However, the representatives that held the dialogue were mostly Ba'ath party members; in addition to Assad loyalist figures and leaders of pro-regime satellite parties.
+As a result, many of the opposition leaders and protest leaders refused to attend due to the continuing crackdown on protestors in streets and tanks besieging cities.

-A popular demand from protesters was an end of the nation's state of emergency, which had been in effect for nearly 50 years.
+A popular demand from protestors was an end of the nation's state of emergency, which had been in effect for nearly 50 years.
 The emergency law had been used to justify arbitrary arrests and detention, and to ban political opposition.
 After weeks of debate, Assad signed the decree on 21 April, lifting Syria's state of emergency.
 However, anti-government protests continued into April, with activists unsatisfied with what they considered vague promises of reform from Assad.

-Further reforms

-During the course of the civil war, there have been some political changes towards the electoral process and the constitution.